What we do

 We work with Commission departments and agencies to provide independent advice, opinions and recommendations on the quality and functioning of internal control systems.

-The Commission's Internal Auditor is our Director General, Philippe Taverne.
+The Commission's Internal Auditor is our acting Director-General, Jeffrey Mason.
 His role is defined in articles 98-100 of the Financial Regulation and in articles 114-116 of the Rules of Application (RAP) of the Financial Regulation.
 Article 208.3 of the Financial Regulation provides for the IAS's role in the EU agencies and bodies.
 Based in Brussels, we carry out around 100 internal audits every year throughout the Commission.

 We also audit European agencies and other bodies receiving funding from the EU budget.
 The agencies are highly specialised bodies which support the EU member countries in range of different fields from border controls, to food safety, to environment.
 We are their internal auditors – we don't audit them for the Commission, but for themselves.